benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 [criticisms](http://david.heinemeierhansson.com/2014/test-induced-design-damage.html)
 and the
 [rebuttals](http://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html).
-To wit: TDD is a force for design (good or bad), or a matter of professionalism, or a sign of weakness, or religious dogma that serves no end but Kent Beck's book sales, and on and on the arguments go.
+TDD is a force for design (good or bad), or a matter of professionalism, or a sign of weakness, or religious dogma that serves no end but Kent Beck's book sales, and on and on the arguments go.